Amirhosein-Ashrafian/Customer-Personality-Segmentation-KMeans/README.md

 ## Files Included

-* Customer_Segmentation_KMeans.ipynb – The main notebook with code and analysis
+- `Customer_Segmentation_KMeans.ipynb` – Jupyter notebook containing the full code, visualizations, and analysis
-* marketing_campaign.csv – The dataset used for clustering
+- `marketing_campaign.csv` – The dataset used for customer segmentation
-* README.md – This file
+- `requirements.txt` – List of Python libraries required to run the project
+- `README.md` – Project overview and documentation
+- `.gitignore` – Optional file to exclude unnecessary system or environment files

 ## Final Thoughts